lj89/CORD19/README.md

 # CORD19
 #### CORD19 project is about Text Mining, Knowledge Discovery & Question Answer.
+#### Our goal: efficiently extract information from 45,000 + papers to find cures for COVID-19.

 ### Submitted on Kaggle